Rumor has it that LinkedIn may be the up and coming advertising player this year.

-Knowing how they take their coffee is great for Facebook, but on LinkedIn in 2019, you need to know what they studied in college, if they even went to college, and select those targeting options.
+Knowing how they take their coffee is great for Facebook, but on LinkedIn today, you need to know what they studied in college, if they even went to college, and select those targeting options.

 Note: You can attract a whole lot more than just CEOs with advertising on LinkedIn.
 Many businesses assume LinkedIn ad targeting is only great for targeting the big boys and girls, but it isn’t.

 Those looking for jobs or are in lower level positions with less experience, even those who just graduated from high school or college, are perfect targeting options for LinkedIn ads.

 LinkedIn gains over 120 members every minute so the variety pool is there.

 This tag gives you the 411 on what actions are happening on your website thanks to your LinkedIn ad.

 Like the Facebook pixel, you can install this tag once and watch the data come in.
 It won’t mess up the speed of your site either, but it will allow you to track what’s happening on your website as a result of your LinkedIn ad.

 BONUS: You can also set up LinkedIn retargeting ads once you have the Insight tag installed and a steady amount of site visitors.

 This type of tracking pixel is created more for the lead-gen type of objective.